 In 1910 W. C. Stripling Department Store held its first company picnic at Lake Como.
 (Photo from University of Texas at Arlington Library.)

 But the new century that had begun so favorably for Lake Como dealt the park a blow.
 In 1913 the city of Fort Worth dammed the Trinity River to build Lake Worth.
 The new lake, with its competing attractions at Casino Beach, rendered Lake Como less popular.
+The resort at Lake Como stopped advertising in the newspaper in 1917.
+In 1918 Army engineers of Camp Bowie used the lake for pontoon training.
+By 1922 the resort was mentioned often in the Star-Telegram‘s “Remember When” nostalgia column.
 Finally the city bought Lake Como to maintain as a municipal park.

 Today, of the Gay Nineties trolley park “where the crowd goes” only the lake survives.